dmpe/rancher-vmware-web-app/readme.md

 Without associated `rancher.sql` is project is of no use to anybody.
 Rancher SQL file is not commited here.

-### Status of FSharp

-- only `FreeHosts/` Get endpoint is working.

-### Status of Go

-- new, some tests, but due to lacking OpenAPI3+ Swagger support in the ecosystem (only Swagger2), no further investigations

 ### Status of Flask